playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 That's the definition of a memory leak: Not allowing the language to clean up old code.
 Eventually over time, you may even hit an "out of memory" error, where your computer can no longer run your app or site without resetting itself.

 > Have the feeling you're missing something?
-Some of this section requires pre-existing knowledge about how computer memory works both [in hardware land](https://unicorn-utterances.com/posts/how-computers-speak#ram) as well as [how JavaScript handles memory under-the-hood](https://unicorn-utterances.com/posts/object-mutation).
+Some of this section requires pre-existing knowledge about how computer memory works both [in hardware land](https://unicorn-utterances.com/posts/how-computers-speak#ram) and [how JavaScript handles memory under-the-hood](https://unicorn-utterances.com/posts/object-mutation).
 It's suggested to read these resources and come back if you're feeling confused.

-### Seeing Hidden Memory Leaks
+### Seeing Hidden Memory Leaks {#seeing-hidden-memory-leaks}

 Not only are the memory leaks we mentioned hidden from the user when using events, there are ways to accidentally expose them to your user as well.